dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/webhooks/zapier-refresh-tableau-workbook.md

 ## Integration steps

 ### 1. Obtain authentication credentials from Tableau
-Obtain a [Personal Access Token](https://help.tableau.com/current/server/en-us/security_personal_access_tokens.htm) from your Tableau Server/Cloud instance.
-You'll need this to authenticate with the Tableau API.
-In addition, you'll want to ensure that your Tableau workbook uses data sources that allow refresh access.
-This setting is typically set when publishing.
+To authenticate with the Tableau API, obtain a [Personal Access Token](https://help.tableau.com/current/server/en-us/security_personal_access_tokens.htm) from your Tableau Server/Cloud instance.
+In addition, make sure your Tableau workbook uses data sources that allow refresh access, which is usually set when publishing.

 ### 2. Create a new Zap in Zapier
 Use **Webhooks by Zapier** as the Trigger, and **Catch Raw Hook** as the Event.
 If you don't intend to [validate the authenticity of your webhook](docs/deploy/webhooks#validate-a-webhook) (not recommended!) then you can choose **Catch Hook** instead.